gradle/gradle/design-docs/managed-model.md

 - support `=`(equals) in the DSL for read-only properties of collection type: in that case, there should not be a call to a (non existent) setter, but it should be syntactic sugar for `clear` followed by `addAll`.

-#### Open issues

-- Support for nested properties, that is to say support nested closures to configure properties of sub-elements

 ## Backlog

-### Performance issues

-- `ModelElementState` only supports boxed types, using `get` and `set`.
-If the model is often updated, it could lead to performance issues, in which case it could be necessary to introduce primitive versions of `get` and `set`.

 ### Support managed types declaring properties of type `ModelMap<T>`